 Dr. Diedrichs traveled to Pittsburgh March 10-12, 2014 to present his research on the mathematical model of the Unfolded Protein Response at the Nonlinear Dynamics and Stochastic Methods conference.
 The conference, which took place on the campus of the University of Pittsburgh, brought together a mix of senior and junior scientists in computational neuroscience and computational cell biology.
 Dr. Diedrichs is a member of a team of computational and experimental cell biologists who have developed a mathematical predictive model to better understand the mechanisms of the unfolded protein response in the endoplasmic reticulum of mammalian cells under stress.
 The well-functioning of this complex mechanism is central to preventing several diseases such as diabetes, Parkinson's disease, other neurodegenerative diseases and certain cancers.
 The model, a system of time-dependent nonlinear ordinary differential equations, has been calibrated by experimental data providing from Dr. Rutkowski's lab at the University of Iowa's department of Anatomy and Cell Biology, and is being used as a decision-making tool for further in-vitro and in-silico experimentation.

 Matthew McMillan is awarded the Marshall Scholarship

-The prestigous Marshall Scholarship is awarded annually to forty American students.
+The prestigious Marshall Scholarship is awarded annually to forty American students.
 Matthew is one of only six chosen from the central Midwest region.
-The scholarhip provides funding for study at the graduate level in the United Kingdom for two years.
+The scholarship provides funding for study at the graduate level in the United Kingdom for two years.
 Matthew will spend next year at Cambridge studying towards the MASt in mathematics and theoretical physics in Part III of the Mathematical Tripos.
-His second year will be spent studying towards the MSt in the philosphy of physics at Oxford.
+His second year will be spent studying towards the MSt in the philosophy of physics at Oxford.
 Congratulations, Matthew!